 The opportunity is there for you to lock in a dream future for you and your family.
 Becoming a Mauritian citizen means that you can live and work in this beautiful island nation.

 Your children can also become citizens, and they’ll be able to enjoy to privileged childhood and quality, free education available.
+This makes for a great investment in their futures.

-And, with a Mauritius passport, you’ll be able to travel easily around the world including the SCHENGEN region and the USA.
+And, with a Mauritius passport, you’ll be able to travel easily around the world, including the SCHENGEN region and the USA.

 With the options available to you, Mauritian nationality is more than a pipe dream.
 You can make it happen!